-- 4.93 Performance in an SSC will be graded on the scale of A to E, where A to C are passing grades, grade D is a marginal fail, and grade E is a clear fail. - 4.94 At the discretion of the Subject Examination Board, a student who fails an SSC may resubmit coursework or repeat the assessment at a subsequent offering, with attendance if required this notwithstanding the requirements to pass Section E (the annual SSC hurdle) given in the Requirements to pass a Section and Part (above). - 4.95 Resit examinations will not normally be held for SSC assessments. - 4.96 The examiners may require a student to make use of the SSC5b period, normally undertaken elsewhere in the UK or abroad, to remedy any deficit in core studies for Part 5.
+- 4.93 Satisfactory performance in an SSC will be graded on the scale of A+ to C-.
+Unsatisfactory performance is graded D as a marginal fail, and graded E as a clear fail. - 4.94 At the discretion of the Subject Examination Board, a student who fails an SSC may resubmit coursework or repeat the assessment at a subsequent offering, with attendance if required this notwithstanding the requirements to pass Section E (the annual SSC hurdle) given in the Requirements to pass a Section and Part (above). - 4.95 Resit examinations will not normally be held for SSC assessments. - 4.96 The examiners may require a student to make use of the SSC5b period, normally undertaken elsewhere in the UK or abroad, to remedy any deficit in core studies for Part 5.